Unaware, Unfunded and Uneducated: A Systematic Review of SME Cybersecurity: Introduction

-Some readers might be wondering what SMEs are, and why should their cybersecurity should be researched in particular.
-To answer the first part, there is no globally adopted definition of what an SME is.
-Instead, researchers have been using various definitions, which makes comparison troublesome (see, section \ref{sec:discussion}).
+Readers might wonder what SMEs are and why it is important to research their cyber resilience.
+To answer the first question, no globally adopted definition of SMEs exists.
+Instead, researchers have used various criteria, making comparison troublesome (see section~\ref{disc:def}).
 This research employs the European Commission's version, which defines SMEs as any enterprise with up to 250 employees and EUR 50 million in revenue~\cite{ECSME}.
-As for their importance, according to the World Bank, SMEs play a major role in global economies, representing 90\% of worldwide business, over 50\% of global employment and 40\% of average national incomes~\cite{WorldBank}.
+As for their importance, according to the World Bank, SMEs play a significant role in global economies, representing 90\% of worldwide business, accounting for over 50\% of global employment and 40\% of average national incomes~\cite{WorldBank}.
 In the US, they represented 99.9\% of the country's 32.5 million businesses and accounted for 43.5\% of the country's GDP (Gross Domestic Product) in 2020~\cite{USSME}.
-The statistical office of the European Union~\cite{EUSMESTAT} reported that in 2022, 99.8\% of all enterprises in the 27 EU states were SMEs, with 90\% being micro businesses (less than ten employees).
-SMEs employed 83 million people, the equivalent of 64\% of total employment in the block, and were responsible for over half of regional turnover.
-Considering that SME development is a high priority for many governments, the World Bank estimates they will create 600 million new jobs by 2030.
-In developing countries, SMEs are responsible for 7 out of 10 job creations, yet they face greater financial challenges than those in developed countries.
+Moreover, the statistical office of the European Union~\cite{EUSMESTAT} reported that in 2022, 99.8\% of all enterprises in the 27 EU states were SMEs, with 90\% being micro businesses (less than ten employees).
+SMEs also employed 83 million people, the equivalent of 64\% of total employment in the block, and were responsible for over half of regional turnover.